Compare GO to other AWS scripting languages:

 go build -o dist/printer main.go

-just compiles a file.
-Now we have the standalone executable printer
+go buildjust compiles a file.
+Now we have the standalone executable printer in the dist directory.

 Let`s run it: